Vryntel/Spreadsheet-Url-Tester/README.md

 # Spreadsheet-Url-Tester
-A Google Spreadsheet to send HTTP request (GET, POST, DELETE, PATCH, PUT) to multiple URLs with the possibility of specify params, headers and body in the call.
+A Google spreadsheet to send HTTP requests (GET, POST, DELETE, PATCH, PUT) to multiple URLs with the ability to specify parameters, headers and body in the call.

 ![screenshot](Url-tester.png)